 #3: Bowl of Nouns

-This one requires nothing but some pads of paper and pens.
+So this one requires nothing but some pads of paper and pens.
 Here is what you do:

 - Round #1: Teams take turns pulling out a card and explaining what it is without saying the word (like Taboo).
-Count up how many words each team gets.
+Count up how many each team gets.

 - Round #2: Same bowl, same nouns, same teams.
 This time it is charades.
 Each team has to act out the card for their team members –it’s kind of a game of memory in this way.
 Count up how many each team gets.